NFL on Westwood One Sports: Thursday Night Football

 In addition to its Sunday and Monday night coverage, Westwood One also is the radio home for Thursday Night Football.
 Westwood One and its predecessors have always aired Thursday games in the past, but until 2006 those games were usually limited to Thanksgiving, rarely scheduled midweek games, and the season opening game beginning in 2002.

 When Thursday Night Football was added to the NFL schedule permanently, Westwood One created a specific broadcast team to cover it.
 From 2006 until 2008, Dick Enberg was the play-by-play man.
 Sam Wyche was the initial color analyst, and Dennis Green replaced him after the 2006 season.

-Since 2009, Ian Eagle has been the voice of Thursday Night Football for Westwood One and Dave Pasch, Tom McCarthy or Brandon Gaudin has worked as a backup play by play man for Thursday Night Football in 2021.
+From 2009-2024, Ian Eagle has been the voice of Thursday Night Football for Westwood One and Dave Pasch, Tom McCarthy or Brandon Gaudin has worked as a backup play by play man for Thursday Night Football in 2021.
 After Dennis Green left to take the head coaching position with the United Football League's California Redwoods in 2008, Fox television analyst Trent Green replaced him and stayed on until the end of the 2013 season when Mike Mayock took over.

 As of 2022, Eagle's analyst is Tony Boselli.
 The backup announcers for 2022 will be Kevin Kugler (play by play) and Jason McCourty (analyst).

+Since the 2025 season, due to Eagle’s commitments for NBA on Prime Video, Westwood One used alternating play-by-play announcers for Thursday games on a weekly basis.

 Saturday games

 When the NFL expanded its weekly games into Thursday nights on a regular basis, a package of Saturday night games was added as part of it and the entire broadcast package was titled Run to the Playoffs.
 As Westwood One had already had rights to the late season Saturday afternoon tripleheaders through 2005, the network retained its rights when the Saturday action was reduced to one game.

 For the first two seasons, where three Saturday Night Football games were broadcast, Westwood One carried a separate broadcast team for those games.
 Joel Meyers called the games the first year while Don Criqui called them the second.
 When the Saturday night action became infrequent, Westwood One opted to not have a specific team to cover those matchups.

-As of 2021, Westwood One carries all late season Saturday doubleheaders, with few exceptions mainly due to exclusivity (e.g the 49ers-Cardinals matchup during Week 16 of the 2020 season, as the game was exclusive to Amazon Prime Video).
+As of 2021, Westwood One carries all late season Saturday doubleheaders, with few exceptions mainly due to exclusivity (e.g. the 49ers-Cardinals matchup during Week 16 of the 2020 season, as the game was exclusive to Amazon Prime Video).